Ground Sage Uses: Adding Flavor and Health Benefits

 American Thanksgiving Traditions – Ground Sage Uses

-One of the most popular Thanksgiving dishes is stuffing, also known as dressing.
-Ground sage is a key ingredient in stuffing, giving it a savory flavor that complements the turkey and other side dishes.
+Families in the United States and Canada celebrate Thanksgiving by gathering together for a feast.
+Stuffing, also called dressing, ranks among the most popular dishes on the table.
+Cooks rely on ground sage as a key ingredient in stuffing, giving it a savory flavor that complements turkey and other side dishes.

 Fusion and Experimental Cooking